OpenVidu/openvidu.io-docs/docs/openvidu-enterprise/simulcast.md

 ### No layer selection in Subscribers

 In the future, OpenVidu might allow applications to do an explicit selection of which simulcast layer one Subscriber prefers to receive.
-However, for the moment this feature is not available yet, and Subscribers will just leave the layer selection logic to the Media Server, which works according to parameters such as the available download bandwidth of the Subscriber.
+However, for the moment this feature is not available yet, and Subscribers will just leave the layer selection logic to the Media Server.
+This works according to parameters such as the available download bandwidth of the Subscriber, and will always attempt to use the highest possible quality layer.